EmeseThamo/Deep-Reinforcement-Learning/README.md

 # Deep Reinforcement Learning

 This is a structured collection of useful Deep Reinforcement Learning resources.

-I like impelementing everything in Google Colab first for a quick start.
+(In progress...)

 **To get pretrained models and train agents yourself:**
 - OpenAI Baselines: https://openai.com/blog/openai-baselines-dqn/